You can use our online services to apply to be restored to the Register.

 You can also be restored to the register if we were unable to contact you, or you had not maintained a current practising status with the Council, and you have been removed from the Register under section 144(5) of the Health Practitioners Competence Assurance Act 2003.

-In these situations, you are able to apply to have your entry to the Register restored if:
+In these situations, you can apply to have your entry to the Register restored if:

-If you are able to be restored, use the application process described below.
+If you can be restored, use the application process described below.
 If you are not sure whether you can be restored, contact us.

 In all other circumstances you must submit a new registration application.
 See ‘I want to practise’ for more information about applying to be registered.

 Use our online services to apply to be restored, provide the requested documents and pay the associated fee.

 If you have been practising overseas during the last seven years, you will need to arrange for an original certificate of good standing (COGS) that is no more than three months old to be submitted with your application.
 You will need a COGS from every dental jurisdiction in which you are or have been registered in during the last seven years, excluding New Zealand.

 If you are restored to the Register, you will need to apply for an APC if you wish to practise in New Zealand.

 If you have not held an APC in the last three years, or you have not practised within that time, your application will be subject to our recency of practice policy.
 If this is the case, the Council must not issue you with an APC, unless it is satisfied that you meet the required standard of competence.

 In such cases, the Council will consider your APC application.
 If we are not satisfied that you meet the required standard of competence, we may propose to decline your application or to include or vary conditions on your scope of practice.